Mortimerp9/AstroChart.js/README.md

 Check out `index.html` for a basic example. `debug.js`, `debug2.js`, `debug3.js` provide different astros' positions to test configurations.

-If now list of house positions is provided, we assume that the time of birth is unknown and we draw a whole sign chart without the moon/MH/Ascendant.
+If now list of house positions is provided, we assume that the time of birth is unknown and we draw a whole house chart without the moon/MH/Ascendant.
 The 1st house is taken as being the sun's sign.

 Dependencies
 ------------